Food waste is collected weekly in your brown outdoor caddy.

 - unopened food that had gone past its use by date

 All of the above could have been placed in the food waste caddy.
-The packaging should have been placed in the purple bin or recycling bin, depending on the type of material it was made from.
+The packaging should be placed in the purple bin or recycling bin, depending on the type of material it was made from.

 Another effective way of reducing avoidable food waste is by home composting.
 Things like unused fruit and vegetables or peelings can be used to make compost for gardens.